CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- Workers' compensation is required in New Jersey for businesses with 1 or more employees; sole proprietors and partners are listed as exemptions in the state data.
+• Workers' compensation is required in New Jersey for businesses with 1 or more employees; sole proprietors and partners may be exempt.

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so grooming shops should be ready to show coverage before signing or renewing space.
+• Most commercial leases in New Jersey require proof of general liability coverage, so grooming shops should be ready to show coverage before signing or renewing space.

 Get Your Pet Grooming Insurance Quote in New Jersey